olin/focstest/README.md

 $ focstest h1.ml -u 1
 $ # finish and start question 2
 $ focstest h1.ml -u 2
-$ # start to doubt that focstest works and want more explicit output
+$ # start to doubt that focstest works and check each test output
 $ focstest h1.ml -u 2 -v
 $ # ...eventually finish the homework and run everything to double-check
 $ focstest h1.ml